Twitter is Testing its own Version of Instagram Stories called Fleets

 Twitter Stories

 Fleets are ephemeral tweets, meaning they disappear after 24 hours.
 They don’t get posted on the feed.
 Instead, fleets work exactly like IG Stories do.
-They exist in your profile.
+They exist in/on your profile.

 You can respond to fleets in the form of a DM or emoji reaction, but you can’t retweet or like fleets.
-I’m pretty excited for this to roll out.
 It’s currently being tested in Brazil.
 So if you’re in South America, check and let me know if you have access.

 So Here’s How It Works

 There will be a new interface that looks and works just like Instagram stories.
-To create one, just tap on your own profile and viola.
+To create one, just tap on your own profile and viola, you can take a picture or write or use a gif to well, tell a story.

 Why Is Twitter Doing Stories (Fleets)